Informal Settlement Agreements

 If the parties come to a resolution during their conference, the terms of that agreement may be put into an informal settlement agreement.
 Once papered, that agreement will be binding on the parties if it provides a prominently displayed statement that is in boldfaced type or in all-capital letters or underlined, that the agreement is not subject to revocation.
 It also must be signed by each party to the agreement and by the attorneys, if they are present.

 The court does not have to accept the informal settlement agreement if it finds that the terms are not just and right (or fair).
 In that event, the court may request that the parties submit a revised agreement.
 If the parties don’t want to or can’t come to a different agreement, the court may set the case for a contested hearing.
 But if the court finds that the terms of the informal settlement agreement are fair, those terms will be binding.
 That means either party will be entitled to a court order that reflects the agreement.

 A “Rule 11 agreement” is different than an agreement reached via an informal settlement conference.
 It is a shorthand version of the terms of settlement of part or all of the case.
 It must be in writing and signed by the parties.
 But unlike the agreement from an informal settlement conference, either party may withdraw their consent to the agreement any time before the court has rendered a decision based on the Rule 11 language.
 If that happens, the other party is not completely out of remedies.
-They may enforce the Rule 11 as a contract, using contractual theories of law to do so.
-That might help in the division of assets and debts or in the payment of moneys, but it will have little, if any, effect on issues involving children.
+They may enforce Rule 11 as a contract, using contractual theories of law to do so.
+That might help in the division of assets and debts or in the payment of monies, but it will have little if any, effect on issues involving children.

 Measures can be taken by your lawyer to avoid the traps and problems that can come up with such agreements.
-The attorneys at Orsinger, Nelson, Downing & Anderson are familiar with the many different types of informal settlement options in Texas.
+The divorce attorneys at Orsinger, Nelson, Downing & Anderson are familiar with the many different types of informal settlement options in Texas.